INTELLIGENCE-LED ANALYSIS FOR POLITICAL INFLUENCE

 The IQ Methodology

-The IQ applies the intelligence cycle — the structured six-stage process used in UK Military Intelligence — to score political influence across eight dimensions.
+The IQ applies the intelligence cycle — the structured six-stage process used in UK Military Intelligence — to score political influence across nine dimensions.
 No editorial judgement.
-No opinion polling.
+Party polling informs only a small momentum adjustment — never the score itself.
 Just method, data, and the network map.

 THE INTELLIGENCE CYCLE